Spider-Man: Reign: Plot

 Thirty years into Spider-Man's future, New York City has become a safe, albeit authoritarian territory under the complete control of Mayor Waters and his advisor, Edward Saks.
-Both superheroes and supervillains are both outlawed as "Super-Terrorists", while security is enforced by the authoritarian city police force, "The Reign".
+Both superheroes and supervillains are outlawed as "Super-Terrorists", while security is enforced by the authoritarian city police force, "The Reign".

 One of three kids fleeing from Reign agents after spray painting is caught while an elderly Peter Parker works as a florist, but he is fired for ruining a couple's wedding by sending the wrong flowers.
 On his way home the other kid crashes into him, Reign agents accidentally injure Peter in their arrest of the youth.
 The last kid, a very young girl, escapes.

 Parker returns home and is haunted by memories and hallucinations of his deceased wife Mary Jane Watson, who acts as a moral guide for his actions in the present day.
 Meanwhile, Mayor Waters announces the WEBB system that will operate from the Mayor's tower, that will protect the city by emitting an energy barrier that will prevent anyone from entering or exiting the city without permission.
 Behind the scenes, he keeps a vegetative Kingpin prisoner, mocking him.

 That night at Peter's apartment, he is awoken by knocking, he answers it in his underwear to see J. Jonah Jameson there to talk and give him a package.
 Jameson apologizes for his years of abuse, explaining he sold the Daily Bugle when he realized he was running it on lies, the biggest being about Spider-Man's character.
 Peter does not respond and shuts the door.
 Jameson leaves and starts vandalising, which leads him fighting two Reign officers.
 Meanwhile, Parker opens the package revealing a camera and his old black-suit mask.
 He defeats the officers wearing only the mask in underwear, imagining himself in his prime.
 Jameson asks if Spider-Man is back, Peter punches him and walks away.

 The next day, Peter regrets what he did and pleads with his hallucination of MJ to pack so they can flee before WEBB is activated and is pleading while she stares out the window not responding.
 Jameson announces Spider-Man's return in the streets with young followers, while the Reign-backed Daily Bugle News network reports him as crazed.
 Mayor Waters is dismayed at the return of Spider-Man and Saks calms him by releasing Electro, Mysterio, Kraven the Hunter, the Sandman, the Scorpion and Hydro-Man from prison, while also advancing WEBB to activate tonight.
 The Saks then tells the mayor that the newly christened "Sinner Six" understand that if they defeat their old foe, they will be released from prison and New York, and WEBB will prevent them from ever returning.
 Water's doubts their loyalty but Saks says that they have remote explosives implanted inside them in case they betray Reign.